-258501 SITE MANAGEMENT SECURITY (CHA (LOCAL) High-Speed Pursuit Officers shall not engage in high-speed chases in a motor v when the immediate danger to the public or the officer creat the pursuit exceeds the immediate or potential danger pres- by the offenders remaining at large.
-Guidelines for high-spe suits shall be addressed in the department regulations man ted by ented eed pur- Video Monitoring Video equipment shall be used on a College District police or safety purposes whenever the flashing lights on a car are in Access to Recordings Recordings shall be considered law enforcement records, s remain in the custody of the chief of police, and shall be ma tained as required by the department regulations manual ar in- Officer Training All College District officers shall receive at least the minimum amount of education and training required by law. m Department Regulations Manual To carry out the provisions in this policy, the police department shall compile and maintain a manual that describes and set operational procedures, rules, and regulations pertaining to administration of police services.
-The chief of police and the cellor or designee shall review the manual annually and man appropriate revisions. ts forth the e Chan- Racial Profiling The chief of police shall develop and implement regulations sure compliance with state law regarding racial profiling.
-Pe officers employed by the College District shall not initiate an enforcement action based on an individual's race, ethnicity, tional origin. ace ny law Complaints Complaints against a College District police officer shall be ing on a form provided by the College District and shall be s by the person making the complaint.
-In accordance with law College District shall provide to the police officer a copy of t complaint.
-[See COMPLAINTS AGAINST PEACE OFFICER CHA(LEGAL)] signed v, the he Appeals regarding this complaint process shall be filed in a ance with DGBA, FLD, or GB, as appropriate. ccord- Reporting Procedures The College District Police Department shall establish report procedures and make them available in print and on the Co District website .
-The procedures should encourage accurate prompt reporting even when the victim elects or is unable to the alleged crime. llege te, Education Programs The Police Department shall conduct regular education pro- including drills, designed to inform the campus population o rity practices and procedures.
+239501 SITE MANAGEMENT SECURITY CH (LOCA High-Speed Pursuit Officers shall not engage in high-speed chases in a motor vehicle when the immediate danger to the public or the officer created by the pursuit exceeds the immediate or potential danger presented by the offenders remaining at large.
+Guidelines for high-speed pu suits shall be addressed in the department regulations manual.
+Video Monitoring Video equipment shall be used on a College District police car for safety purposes whenever the flashing lights on a car are in use.
+Access to Recordings Recordings shall be considered law enforcement records, shall remain in the custody of the chief of police, and shall be main- tained as required by the department regulations manual and law Officer Training All College District officers shall receive at least the minimum amount of education and training required by law.
+Department Regulations Manual To carry out the provisions in this policy, the police department shall compile and maintain a manual that describes and sets forth operational procedures, rules, and regulations pertaining to the administration of police services.
+The chief of police and the Char cellor or designee shall review the manual annually and make any appropriate revisions.
+Racial Profiling The chief of police shall develop and implement regulations to en- sure compliance with state law regarding racial profiling.
+Peace officers employed by the College District shall not initiate any law enforcement action based on an individual's race, ethnicity, or na- tional origin.
+Complaints Complaints against a College District police officer shall be in writ ing on a form provided by the College District and shall be signed by the person making the complaint.
+In accordance with law, the College District shall provide to the police officer a copy of the complaint.
+[See COMPLAINTS AGAINST PEACE OFFICER at CHA(LEGAL)] Appeals regarding this complaint process shall be filed in accord- ance with DGBA, FLD, or GB, as appropriate.
+Reporting Procedures The College District Police Department shall establish reporting procedures and make them available in print and on the College District website .
+The procedures should encourage accurate, prompt reporting even when the victim elects or is unable to report the alleged crime.
+Education Programs The Police Department shall conduct regular education programs including drills, designed to inform the campus population of secu rity practices and procedures.
 See also CG(LOCAL).
-The tion programs should inform students, faculty, and staff above f secu- educa- DATE ISSUED: 06/19/2018 3 of 4
+The educa tion programs should inform students, faculty, and staff about crim DATE ISSUED: LDU 2017.09 CHA(LOCAL)-AJC 06/19/2018 3 of